barrettotte/screentime/README.md

 ![docs/screenshot.png](docs/screenshot.png)

 This is pretty much just an alternative display to `System Preferencs/Screen Time`.
-Uses MacOS "Knowledge" SQLite database to find total app usage and displays in status bar with format of `##h ##m`.
+Uses macOS "Knowledge" SQLite database to find total app usage and displays in status bar with format of `##h ##m`.
 Also, built without using xcode editor and only uses Swift Package Manager (SPM).

+Tested on MacBook Pro M1 with macOS 12.6

 ## Commands